-The Remuneration Committee has engaged an independent consultant to conduct a study of market practices for non-executive director compensation and to recommend a reasonable and competitive compensation structure.
-The Board decided to adopt compensation that are below the recommendations with a view to increasing the compensation in stages to the levels recommended.
-The current fee structure to compute the proposed fee for each non-executive Director is as follows:
+The Remuneration Committee has considered market practices for non-executive director compensation and on its recommendation, the Board has decided to maintain the following current fee structure to compute the fee for each non-executive Director:

-- Annual retainer fee of \$\$45,000; - Annual committee chairperson fee of \$\$20,000 for Audit Committee and S\$15,000 for other Committees; and

-Attendance fee of \$\$1,200 per Board or Board Committee meeting.
-These attendance fees are paid to non-executive Directors to recognise their commitment and time spent in attending each meeting.
+- Annual retainer fee of \$\$45,000; - Annual committee chairperson fee of S\$20,000 for Audit Committee and S\$15,000 for other Committees; and - Attendance fee of S\$1,200 per Board or Board Committee meeting.
+These attendance fees are paid to nonexecutive Directors to recognise their commitment and time spent in attending each meeting.